Local entropy production rate of run-and-tumble particles: Velocity field

 moving in a box of size $L$ with periodic boundary conditions.
 In this case the problem admits of an exact solution.
 To find the stationary PDF we have to solve equation (\ref{SPDFeq_v}) in the two zones $0<x<\lambda$ ($1$) and $\lambda<x<L$ ($2$), imposing the appropriate boundary conditions.
 Within the two zones the speed is constant, $v(x)=v_i$ ($i=1,2$), and the equations for the PDF read

 whose solutions are

 with

 The six unknown constants $\{A_i,B_i,C_i\}\ (i=1,2)$ are determined by imposing suitable conditions on the solution (see Appendix \ref{App_Speed}).\\ Once we know the expression of $P(x)$ we can calculate the local EPR through (\ref{pi_v0}) or (\ref{pi_v}) considered, separately, in the two zones of constant speed.
 By noting that the quantities $P$, $Q$ and $\Delta$ are continuous at the points where the speed jumps, $x=0$ and $x=\lambda$ (see Appendix \ref{App_Speed}), also $\pi$ is.
 Fig. (\ref{fig:rt_step}) reports the comparison between numerical simulations (see Appendix \ref{App_Sim}) and analytical solutions for both $P(x)$ and $\pi(x)$.
-As one can see, entropy production decreases with increasing local density.
+For all values of $D$ one observes that $\pi(x)$ decreases where particles are slower i.e. where $v(x)$ decreases or, equivalently, where $P(x)$ increases.
+For small values of $D$ one can also check that the leading order approximation, Eq.~\eqref{smallD}, is well reproduced, as $\langle v^{-1}(x)\rangle=3/2$ and therefore $D\pi(x)$ goes from $1/3$ to $2/3$.